 Types of Reverse Mortgages

-There are 3 basic reverse mortgage loans:
+There are 2 main types of reverse mortgage loans:

 1. Federally-Insured Reverse Mortgages

 More commonly known as Home Equity Conversion Mortgages (HECM), the HECMs are insured by the federal government.
 The U.S. Department of Housing and Urban Development (HUD) helps make these reverse mortgages, widely available.
 There are no credit or income requirements.
 There are property value limits on these loans.
+Keep in mind that the government does not make the loan, they just insure the loan that is made by a private bank.
+This type of loan makes up almost the entire reverse mortgage market at over 95% of the market.

-3. Proprietary Reverse Mortgages
+2. Proprietary Reverse Mortgages